Azure-Samples/explore-iot-operations/quickstart/fabrikam-HMI-26/foundry-local/README.md

-# Foundry Local — Fabrikam HMI-26
+﻿# Foundry Local - Fabrikam HMI-26

-This folder covers the **Foundry Local** setup used in the HMI-26 demo to run AI inference and agent orchestration on or near the edge device.
+This folder covers the **Foundry Local** setup used in the HMI-26 demo.

-Foundry Local allows models to run locally (on the edge machine or a nearby workstation) and be consumed by the same agent code that targets Azure AI Foundry — with no changes to the application.
+In this demo, Foundry Local is deployed **onto the K8s edge cluster** via Helm, not as a standalone desktop application.
+It provides an OpenAI-compatible inference endpoint directly on the edge, enabling sub-second LLM responses without cloud round-trips.

+This powers **"Trusted On-Prem AI at the Point of Action"** - a local model that consumes live recycling plant telemetry to provide real-time operator recommendations: contamination detection, sorter recalibration prompts, and quality ops triage.

 ---